 HP's Envy 13t proves that you don't have to break the bank to get a lightweight laptop with heavy doses of style and performance.
-For under $900 ($849 at publication time), this 2.9-pound ultrabook packs the power of an Intel 8th Gen Core processor, the sexiness of an all-metal chassis and the convenience of all-day battery life.
+For under $800 ($749 as of this writing), this 2.9-pound ultrabook packs the power of an Intel 8th Gen Core processor, the sexiness of an all-metal chassis and the convenience of all-day battery life.
 It also has one of the best keyboards on the market.
-Higher-priced competitors offer more vibrant displays and even longer endurance, but overall the Envy 13t is a fantastic value.
+Higher-priced competitors offer more vibrant displays and even longer endurance, but verall the Envy 13t is a fantastic value.

 We see so many silver laptops in our lab that it can be hard to tell them apart, but the Envy 13 adds some original touches that make it stand out.
 The matte aluminum lid has a small incline in the back that covers the hinge, giving it clean, sleek lines.
 The shiny HP logo in the middle of the lid really pops while the tapered shape of the chassis makes the entire system look slim and sexy.
 A smooth bottom surface is made from magnesium alloy.

 At 12 x 8.5 x 0.55 inches, the Envy is slim enough to fit into a narrow pocket in your bag and compact enough to fit on even the narrowest seat-back tray while its 2.93-pound weight makes it very easy to take with you.
-The Dell XPS 13 and Microsoft Surface Laptop are both a little bit -- less than 0.2 pounds -- lighter, the MacBook Air is about the same weight and the pricier HP Spectre 13 is half a pound less.
+The Dell XPS 13 and Microsoft Surface Laptop 2 are both lighter (about 2.7 pounds), as is the latest MacBook Air (2.75 pounds).

 The Envy 13t's keyboard is so good that it alone makes this laptop a compelling option for students or productivity workers.